-Cockroaches seem to survive whatever life throws at them and winter is no exception.
+Cockroaches seem to survive whatever life throws at them, and winter is no exception.
 These pests seek areas with food and moisture, which your home can provide.
 German cockroaches are commonly found in kitchens and bathrooms throughout winter.
 You can identify them by the two dark stripes on their lighter brown body.
 Cockroaches can contaminate food and surfaces where food is prepared.
 They are also known to aggravate allergies.
-Using a bait, like Maggie’s Farm Simply Effective Roach Killer Gel Bait, can help eliminate the cockroaches you see as well as the entire colony.
+Using a bait, like our Roach Killer Gel Bait, can help eliminate the cockroaches you see as well as the entire colony.

 Like others on the list, the earwig does its best to avoid being exposed to chilly weather.
 While many choose to burrow deep in the ground, others will slip into warm homes.
-These pests can be flat and small, ranging in size from ¼ʺ-1ʺ, so they often find their way into homes through cracks.
+These pests can be flat and small, ranging in size from ¼ʺ-1ʺ.
+Their size allows them to easily slip into homes through cracks.
 They like dark, damp areas and will settle down in bathrooms, basements, garages, and kitchens.
 Earwigs are more of a nuisance than harmful.
 However, they can secrete an unpleasant smelling liquid when they feel threatened.
-To keep earwigs out of your home you can apply an insecticide spray, like Maggie’s Farm Simply Effective Yard Bug Spray, around the perimeter of your home.
+To keep earwigs out of your home you can apply an insecticide spray, like our Yard Bug Spray, around the perimeter of your home.